spdrnl/fastapi-podman-template/README.md

 # fastapi-podman-template

-A small project that sets up a REST-API using Python with:
+A template project that sets up a REST-API using Python with:
-- make
-- poetry
 - fastAPI
-- podman
 - httpie
-- podman
 - pytest
 - click
 - mkdocs-material